Think about the next customer service call that your rep will take. Do you want the call to be fast or good?

 The correct answer is both — because your customers expect both.
 That's where Average Handle Time comes into play with your customer service team.

 Average handle time is a popular data point that determines how long it takes to deal with support or service requests in your business.
 In this post, we'll break down what average handle time is, how to calculate it, and how you can cut it in half at your company.

 Average Handle Time (AHT)

-Average handle time (AHT) is a customer service metric that measures the average amount of time needed to resolve a support or service request.
+Average handle time (AHT) is a metric that measures the average amount of time needed to resolve a support or service request.
 This includes any time spent on holds, delays, or follow-up actions to fulfill the customer's needs.
-AHT is typically used in call centers to determine the average length of calls, but it can also be used to analyze chat and email queues as well.
+AHT is typically used in call centers to determine the average length of calls, but you can also use it to analyze chat and email queues.

 Average handle time provides unique insight into how productive your support and service interactions are for your customers.
 It's an important metric to constantly keep track of if you wish to improve your customer's experience with your brand.

 Why is average handle time important?

 Average handle time is an essential customer service metric because it relates to the customer's most valued commodity: time.
 Nowadays, customers expect to engage with someone immediately when seeking support.
 By measuring AHT, you can monitor how well your customer service team meets this demand and make necessary changes to your support and service offers.

 Reducing your AHT often means that your customer service team is being more productive.
 Customers aren't spending as much time working with your reps and your team is solving cases at a faster rate.
 This not only improves the experience for the customer but also allows your reps to take on more cases in their daily workflow.